the-duckchild/Whale-Watching/README.md

-# WhaleSpotting
+# Whale Watching

-WhaleSpotting is a full-stack application for recording and viewing whale sightings.
+Whale Watching is a full-stack application for recording and viewing whale sightings.
 It provides an ASP.NET API backend and a modern front-end UI, allowing users to submit reports, search sightings, and manage users via authentication and roles.

 ---